maurocastermans/now-playing/README.md

 To boost your microphone’s gain:

-1. Open the audio mixer
+1. Open the audio mixer:

 ```bash
     alsamixer
 ```

-2. Select your USB microphone
+2. Select your USB microphone:
     1. Press F6 to open the sound card list
     2. Use the arrow keys to select your USB microphone device
-3. Adjust the input gain
+3. Adjust the input gain:
     1. Press F4 to switch to Capture controls
     2. Increase the gain using the ↑ arrow key until it reaches an appropriate level
-4. Save the gain settings (so they persist after reboot)
+4. Save the gain settings (so they persist after reboot):

 ```bash
   sudo alsactl store